BenjaminHabert/fluotracker/README.md

 ## Editor setup

 Use what you want as an editor.
-We suggest using [atom](https://atom.io/) with the following packages:
+We suggest using [atom](https://atom.io/) with the following plugins:

 - linter-pep8
 - python-indent
 - kite plugin (requires installation of [kite](http://help.kite.com/article/53-quickstart)).
 This provides code completion!
 You can configure kite itself to whitelist the repository (which allows code inspection not only for basic python packages but also modules degined here)
 - minimap

 Make sure to configure your editor to use **4-spaces indentation** and not tabs!